 We were driving our 2022 Honda Odessey Elite Van going 70 mph when the transmission shifted into neutral without warning on a busy interstate causing the van to no longer accelerate.
 We thankfully were able to coast to the shoulder, but we were unable to get the car to accelerate after the fact.
 There were no warning lights or indicator lights of any kind that went off leading up to the transmission failing.
 The car was towed to a local dealer (we were 4 hours from home) who confirmed that there was an issue with the transmission gears “miss numbering” and the transmission needed to be fully replaced after only 2,000 miles on the car.
 This is a significant safety issue given this occurred without warning and while the car was traveling at a high rate of speed.
 It not only put us as the drivers of the car at risk, but others on the road.
 Our car is still in the shop and the replacement of the transmission is in progress.
 I have seen others post of the exact same issue in online forums and it does not appear to be an isolated incident with the 2022 models.

 When you buy a new car, you expect it to be dependable.
 Oftentimes, though, manufacturers become aware of defects yet don’t take immediate steps to correct the issue, Lemberg Law is dedicated to holding car manufacturers accountable for automotive defects including Honda.
-We do that by representing individual consumers in lemon law cases and by representing groups of consumers in class action lawsuits.
 We would welcome the opportunity to represent you.

-If your 2022 Honda Odyssey’s transmission/powertrain is showing signs of failure and you are interested in becoming a class action plaintiff, complete our case evaluation form or call us at 877-795-3666
+If your 2022 Honda Odyssey’s transmission/powertrain is showing signs of failure, you may have a lemon.
+Complete our case evaluation form or call us at 877-795-3666